dalesgit/logseq/pages/Module 2 session 1.md

 	- Greg B. & LS emphasize: My deepest desires are God's deepest desires.
 - Need to step out of oneself to begin
 	- If these same things were happening to your sister what would you ...
+	- There's not just **one way** God speaks to each person in what's best for them
+	- How is God talking to that person (not how does God talk to me)?